WKBN First News top stories of 2019

 We spent three months covering the Kinsman dam after it washed out on July 20.
 It reopened months later on Oct.
 24.

-Boardman, Canfield and Poland also flooded on May 28, which prompted people to demand something be done now.
+Boardman, Canfield and Poland also flooded on May 28, which prompted people to demand something be done.

-2019 was when the Southern Park mall demolished the Sears building and announced Debartolo Commons, It’s also when the Youngtown amphitheater opened, and when Tim Ryan ran for President.
+2019 was when the Southern Park mall demolished the Sears building and announced Debartolo Commons.

+It’s also when the Youngtown Amphitheatre opened and when Tim Ryan ran for president.

-Youngstown’s Fire Station 7 closed last year and the firefighters union declared it had no confidence in the chief.
+Youngstown’s Fire Station 7 closed in 2019 and the firefighters union declared it had no confidence in the chief.

-2019 is also when we buried both Phil Annarella and Pat Ungaro.
+2019 is also when we buried veteran head football Coach Phil Annarella and former Youngstown Mayor Pat Ungaro.

-There was also a young Canfield boy with a form of brain cancer who sat in a fire truck, the first-ever female firefighters in Girard, and the start of the statue of Shotgun Shuba and Jackie Robinson.
+There was also a young Canfield boy with a form of brain cancer who sat in a fire truck, the first-ever female firefighter in Girard and the start of the statue of Shotgun Shuba and Jackie Robinson.